 Critically analyse literature on business.

-Research, synthesise and evaluate primary and secondary data Apply business principles and theory to a variety of situations.
-Make critical judgements of the merits of particular arguments and make a reasoned choice between a variety of solutions Demonstrate commercial acumen, innovation and creativity An explanation for embedding Cognitive and Intellectual Cognitive and intellectual skills will be underpinning to a sources and will be encouraged to communicate their filectures, presentations and seminars as well as through all modules.
-Students will be required to and ings in different contexts.
-Furthermo to access information ore, the support and o about aspects of budevelopment of cogr usiness and management from d nitive and intellectual skills will be For this programme the following has been guided by the QAA Benchmark Statement in Business and Management 2015 (3.9) National Occupational Standards for Business Management 2010 By the end of this level of this programme the students will be able to demonstrate for a threshold pass: An ability to communicate accurately and reliably, and with structured and coherent arguments.
-Students will also be able to demonstrate an ability to take different approaches to solving problems.
-In particular to: Interact effectively within a team / learning group. show emotional intelligence and empathy Primary: Scheduled activities, industry visits, guided independent study, guest speaker presentations Secondary/Supplementary: VLE Work Related Learning 3 3 Educational leaflet, structured essay, presentations, academic article, group report SOUD2477 SOUD2358 SOUD2478 SOUD2360 SOUD2361 SOUD2362
+Research , synthesise and evaluate primary and secondary data

+Apply business principles and theory to

+a variety of situations.

+Make critical judgements of the merits of

+particular arguments and make a

+reasoned choice between a variety of

+solutions

+Demonstrate commercial acumen, innovation and creativity

+An explanation for embedding Cognitive and Intellectua Skills through Teaching & Learning a and Assessment at th is level of the progra amme:

+Cognitive and intellectual skills will be underpinning to a all modules.
+Students will be required to access information about aspects of bu usiness and management from c

+sources and will be encouraged to communicate their fi e facilitated in

+lectures, presentations and seminars as well as through the use of assessments, which will in iclude: essays, report is and presentations I

+Key Transferable Skills:

+For this programme the following has been

+guided by the QAA Benchmark Statement in

+Business and Management 2015

+(3.9)

+National Occupational Standards for Business

+Management 2010

+Du the and of this lovel of this are measured the Drive en u 001100477

+By the end of this level of this programme the students will be able to demonstrate for a Primary: Scheduled activities, industry 3 3 Educational leaflet, structured essay, SOUD2477 SOUD2358

+threshold pass: visits, guided independent presentations, academic SOUD2330 SOUD2478

+An ability to communicate accurately and reliably, study, guest speaker article, group report SOUD2360

+and with structured and coherent arguments. presentations SOUD2361

+Students will also be able to demonstrate an Secondary/Supplementary: SOUD2362

+ability to take different approaches to solving VLE

+problems.
+In particular to: Work Related Learning

+Interact effectively within a team /

+learning group.

+show emotional intelligence and

+empathy L ]